 What did you feel when you saw the boy?

-I almost felt paralysed when I saw the child's corpse.
+I almost felt paralyzed when I saw the child's corpse.
 Later, I learned that he was just three years old.
-At the same time, as a photographer I have a task that does not allow time for second guessing, for freezing.
+At the same time, as a photographer I have a task that does not allow time for second-guessing, for freezing.
 So, I took the pictures.

 Moreover, it's not only Syrians who try to cross.
 At the moment, we also see a lot of Afghani and Pakistani refugees in the area.
 Every war in the surrounding region drives refugees to the beaches of Bodrum and Kos.
 Turkey and Greece are a stepping stone to the European Union for many.

-How do you feel about the picture having travelled around the world so quickly?
+How do you feel about the picture having traveled around the world so quickly?